-If you are struggling with work at the moment, whether it’s remotely or not, you may be on the verge of burning out.
+If you are struggling with work at the moment, you may be on the verge of burning out.
+Working from home can be stressful as well.
 It’s not as serious as it sounds once it’s detected early.

 Burnout can leave people feeling exhausted or, more seriously, it can leave a person unable to deal with daily life demands, hence the importance of knowing what the early signs of burnout are and what can be done to relieve it.

 A lot of people wear their burnout as a badge of honour.
 Remember, however, with the absence of sleep, a good diet, relaxation, and time with family or friends (even if it is temporarily virtual) you’re not going to make for a productive team member.